danbang/article-adolescence-optimal/README.md

 FigureX.m files will generate the specified plots and analyses from the paper.

+The "Helpers" folder should be downloaded; it contains a custom script for computing sensitivity.

 **The data file contains the following information**

 *groupID*: group identifier